AmandeepTomar/DSAlgoProblems/src/systemdesign/tictactoe/Tic-Tac-Toe-ReadMe.md

 ## Requirements
-- 3*3 Metrics , We ahev assign x and o as two user
+- 3*3 Metrics , We have assign x and o as two user
 - Winner
   - Same sign in row , column and diagonal
 - Piece